 Besides attending the occasional author conference, I don’t market my business in the traditional way.
 99% of my business is word of mouth.
 And I like it that way.
 That usually ensures that my clients and I are a good fit.

 In the years that I have been doing this, I have given away thousands of dollars in work (underbidding, soft heart, learning curves that cost me valuable time, not setting clear expectations with the client).
 And labor isn’t a tax-deduction.
 Even though I was self-educated, I promise you that my education wasn’t free nor was it without sacrifice.

 In 2016, I had an amazing thing happen: 2 clients paid me double my quote of their own free will.
-One is a large health organization who told me they wouldn’t even consider my bid unless I doubled my price (from $750 to $1500).
+One is a large health organization who told me they wouldn’t even consider my bid unless I doubled my price.
 One was another work-at-home/homeschooling mom who was raised Amish and understood that a workman is worthy of his hire.
 That was quite an eye-opening experience.

 In my mind, I don’t have competition.
 I’m not focusing on other people that do what I do.
 Their vision is different, and it only slows me down when I focus on them.
 I have to keep all my focus on my own business.

 On average, it takes at least 3 years to grow your business to the self-sustaining point.
 The first year, you feed your business.
 The second year, your business feeds itself.
 The third year, your business feeds you.
 If you do it right.
 I didn’t always do it right.

 I love to watch business shows and documentaries.
 A favorite saying I’ve heard is, “I had to work a lot of years to become an overnight success.”

 And above all, there is this: if you’re a business owner, then your primary business is people.
 Everything else is secondary.

 Take care of your people, and they will take care of you.